codeface-io/SwiftObserver/readme.md

 ### Chain Mappings Together

 * A mapping holds a `weak` reference to its mapped observable.
 You can check whether the observable still exists and even reset it via `mapping.observable`.
+When a mapping's observabe changes, the mapping sends an update.

 * You must have some strong reference to a mapped observable because the mapping has none.
 However, when you chain mappings together, you only have to hold the last mapping strongly because chaining actually combines them into one: